Mintbase/templates/README.md

 # Mintbase.js Templates

-- This is the main templates repository for [Mintbase.js](https://github.com/mintbase/mintbase-js) templates
+- This is the main templates repository for [Mintbase.js](https://github.com/mintbase/mintbase-js)

 ## Projects